Season: 2018-19

 Andrew Falls

-Associate Head Coach Andrew Falls returns to the University of Arkansas for his fifth season.
+Coach Andrew Falls returns to the University of Arkansas for his sixth season.
 Coach Falls joined Arkansas in 2018-19 after serving as a Graduate Assistant for Wagner College’s Men’s Hockey program.

 Keller Sims

 In 21-22, Sims secured his 100th victory on his way to leading the Hogs to a MACHA South division title, a MACHA Regular Season Championship, and a MACHA Conference Tournament Championship in their first season competing in their new conference.
 The 21-22 Razorbacks would secure a #4 seed in the National Tournament and would advance to their second consecutive Frozen Four appearance.
-Coach Sims was named the MACHA South and ACHA Coach of the Year for his teams accomplishments this past season.
-The Hogs have qualified for the National Tournament in four of his five years behind the bench.
+Coach Sims was named the MACHA South and ACHA Coach of the Year for the 2021-22 season.
+2022-23 was another successful year for Sims’ Hogs as the team qualified for a fourth national tournament.
+The Hogs have qualified for the National Tournament in five of his six years behind the bench.

 Coach Sims holds a Bachelor of Science with a major in kinesiology from the University of Arkansas (’13) and a Doctorate of Physical Therapy from the University of Arkansas for Medical Sciences (’19).
 Away from the rink, Coach Sims is a licensed Physical Therapist in the state of Arkansas and has a passion for helping individuals who are affected with orthopedic injuries and neurological conditions.
-In his spare time, he enjoys to golf and spend time with his wife and sons.
+In his spare time, he enjoys to golf and spend time with his wife Cailtyn and sons Nash and Parker.